lamarios/unifi-throughput-ncurses/README.md

 ```
 ./unifi-throughput -create-config
 ```
-to generate the default configuration file in ~/.config/unifi-throughput
+to generate the default configuration file in ~/.config/unifi-throughput and edit the newly created config

 then
 ```